 Copies from Wenzel 1972

 Who would have thought that an egg hunt through the ethnographic collections would lead to the displacement of the Nubians?
-Thankfully, museums, artists and the Nubians themselves help keep both memories and art of villages like Wadi Halfa alive.
-This beautiful ostrich egg, that was once part of the wall décor for a newly-wed couple, is now part of a larger tale about the sunken city of Wadi Halfa, the Nubians, and the importance of valuing the art and lives of our contemporaries and not just those that came long before us.
+Thankfully, museums, artists and the Nubians themselves help keep both the memories and art of villages like Wadi Halfa alive.
+This beautiful ostrich egg, that was once part of the wall décor for a newly-wed couple, is now part of a larger tale about the sunken city of Wadi Halfa, the relocation of the Nubians and the importance of valuing the art and lives of our contemporaries and not just those that came long before us.

 Good egg hunting to all of You!